-Treasurer's Report for the Year ending 31/12/20
+5(c) Treasurer's Report for the Year ending 31/12/20

-The audited end of year accounts can be seen to show a decrease in funds of £687.98 with the current funds available standing at $\pounds$ 5,524.69.
-I am pretty sure that we will be able to recover all the 2020 expenditure of $\pounds$ 1,097.67 from BCA once that year's grant has been applied for, in the light of their current policies.
+The audited end of year accounts can be seen to show a decrease in funds of $\pounds 687.98$ with the current funds available standing at $\pounds 5,524.69$.
+I am pretty sure in the light of current BCA policies that we will be able to recover all the 2020 expenditure of $\pounds 1,097.67$ from BCA once that year's grant has been applied for.

-It can be seen that the CCC donation to South and Mid Wales Cave Rescue Team constituted almost half of 2020 expenses.
-The question was raised at the time about the other Welsh rescue teams as well as whether discussions should take place with BCA regarding some form of ongoing support from them for all Rescue teams, as I believe happened in the past.
-This would inevitably get confused with them being charitable institutions, that I know little about.
+It can be seen that the CCC donation to South and Mid-Wales Cave Rescue Team constituted almost half of 2020 expenses.
+The question was raised at the time about the other Welsh rescue teams as well as whether discussions should take place with BCA regarding some form of ongoing support from them for all rescue teams, as I believe happened in the past.
+This would inevitably become confusing with them being charitable institutions, about which I know little.
 Obviously CCC funds would not be sufficient to cover that outlay permanently but if we were assured of re-imbursement from BCA, it would not be a problem.